-Providing care for someone else, regardless if it is full-time or occasionally, can really tap a person’s energy.
+These holiday survival tips can help you during your busy time of the season.
+We know that providing care for someone else, regardless if it is full-time or occasionally, can really tap a person’s energy.
 It can create an incredible amount of stress for a caregiver and keep you from enjoying yourself during the holiday season.
 Your job as a caregiver is important and you should invest a few minutes for your own physical and emotional well-being.

-Even though we have all read holiday stress tips before, we encourage you to read through this list we’ve compiled to find one or two that might give you a few well-deserved moments of recuperation.
+Even though we have all read holiday survival tips before, we encourage you to read through this list we’ve compiled to find one or two that might give you a few well-deserved moments of recuperation.

-- Have guests come to the home of the person you are caring for (or your home if you are providing care there).
+- Have guests come to the home of the person you are caring for or your home if you are providing care there.
 This will reduce caregiver stress for you both by keeping festivities in a familiar environment and reduce the stress of traveling.

 - Have a potluck meal instead of having to cook everything yourself.
 Family and friends will probably be excited about contributing to the holiday meal and it can really reduce your stress.
 Also, don’t invite everyone you know.
 Keeping the number of people lower will reduce the noise and help reduce the stress level.